-In 2013 we spent three weeks in Tanzania, and two of those weeks were spent on a group safari tour.
+A few years ago Mark and I spent three weeks in Tanzania.
+And we spent two of those weeks on a group safari tour.
 One day while shopping, we purchased a bottle of a local spirit called Konyagi to share with our tour group.
 It was interesting enough that we purchased two more bottles of the stuff in the Julius Nyerere International Airport in Dar es Salaam before heading home.

 As you can see, the bottle on the left is still sealed.
 We even kept one of the boxes it came in!

 According to the official Konyagi website, this spirit has been distilled for over forty years.
 When it was first distilled in 1970, it was called, Kinywaji safi.
 This is Swahili for “drink clean.”
 It would seem that back in the day, distillers just made their own hooch, and it wasn’t always safe and definitely not regulated.
 So the Tanzania Distilleries Limited (TDL), which was established in 1968, told local distillers to bring their products to them to turn them into “safe, clean” drinks.
 While TDL makes other liqueurs such as brandy, whiskey and vodka, Konyagi still remains their flagship drink.

 The back of the bottle, including the flavour profile: